jarojuan96/HS_tool/README.md

 Important: change the path of these files according to where you store them in 'variable_definitions.py'

 · Not included in the repository:
 - L1 files.
-You can get them from PRISMA, EMIT, and EnMAP portal.
+You can get them from PRISMA (https://prisma.asi.it/missionselect/), EMIT (https://search.earthdata.nasa.gov/), and EnMAP (https://planning.enmap.org/) data portals.
 Regarding Gaofen-5A, data was obtained through personal communication with Chinese institutions.

 # Tool steps (manual intervention):